pikvm/pikvm/README.md

 ## v2 Diagram
 <img src="v2.png" alt="drawing" width="400"/>

-**Raspberry Pi 4 note**: since it uses one USB-C female connector to giving power and keyboard/mouse/drive emulation you also need to make a special Y-cable to split DATA and POWER lines of USB-C (see [reasons](https://github.com/pikvm/docs/issues/11)).
-You can make it from two suitable connecting cables, or solder from scratch.
-Be sure to check the circuit diagram, otherwise you may damage your devices.
-You can easily find USB pinout in Google.
-Please note that if you will make Y-cable from two noname cables, the colors of the wires may not match those shown in the picture.
+**Raspberry Pi 4 note**: since one USB-C female connector is used to receive power and perform keyboard/mouse/drive emulation a special Y-cable must be made that splits the DATA and POWER lines of USB-C (see [reasons](https://github.com/pikvm/docs/issues/11)).
+It can be made from two suitable connecting cables, or soldered together from scratch.
+Be sure to check the circuit diagram below, otherwise you may damage your devices.
+The appropriate USB pinout(s) can easily be found on Google.
+Please note that if you make a Y-cable from two no-name cables, the colors of the wires may not match those shown.
 Use a multimeter to make sure the connections are correct.

 <img src="v2_splitter.png" alt="drawing" width="400"/>